MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-transact-sql-set-options.md

 READ_COMMITTED_SNAPSHOT { ON | **OFF** }
 ON
 Enables the Read-Committed Snapshot option at the database level.
 When it's enabled, DML statements start generating row versions even when no transaction uses Snapshot Isolation.
-After this option is enabled, the transactions specifying the read committed isolation level use row versioning instead of locking.
-All statements see a snapshot of data as it exists at the start of the statement when a transaction runs at the read committed isolation level.
+After this option is enabled, the transactions specifying the READ COMMITTED isolation level use row versioning instead of locking.
+All statements see a snapshot of data as it exists at the start of the statement when a transaction runs at the READ COMMITTED isolation level.

 OFF
 Turns off the Read-Committed Snapshot option at the database level.
 Transactions specifying the READ COMMITTED isolation level use locking.

-To set READ_COMMITTED_SNAPSHOT ON or OFF, there must be no active connections to the database except for the connection executing the ALTER DATABASE command.
+To set READ_COMMITTED_SNAPSHOT to ON or OFF, there must be no active connections to the database except for the connection running the ALTER DATABASE command.
 However, the database doesn't have to be in single-user mode.
 You can't change the state of this option when the database is OFFLINE.

 If you set READ_COMMITTED_SNAPSHOT in a READ_ONLY database, the setting will be kept when the database is later set to READ_WRITE.